rahmadawud/ML-Pipeline-Airflow/README.md

 2. Be in the project directory.

-3. **Using Docker Compose Directly:**

-   - If you are working on Linux, set the AIRFLOW_UID by running the command:
+3. If you are working on Linux, set the AIRFLOW_UID by running the command:
      ```bash
      echo -e "AIRFLOW_UID=$(id -u)" > .env
      ```

+4. **Using Docker Compose Directly:**

    - Perform the database migration and create the initial user account with the following command:
      ```bash
      docker compose up airflow-init